MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-push-notifications.md

 ## Push notification images

-To add images to Push Notifications, select any image from the Library or upload a new one by clicking the “Choose an image” field on the Push Notification message editor.
-When you add images, Copilot will suggest images that match your content when you insert an image.
+To add images to push notifications, select any image from the Library or upload a new one by selecting the **Choose an image** field on the push notification message editor.
+When you add images, Copilot suggests images that match your content.

 There are some additional considerations for images in push notifications:

-* Images may be subject to platform size limits for iOS and Andriod
+* Images may be subject to platform size limits for iOS and Android.
-* The image ratio should be 2:1 for best viewing in push notifications
+* The image ratio should be 2:1 for best viewing in push notifications.
-* You can preview the message and image in both iOS and Android
+* You can preview the message and image in both iOS and Android.

 ## Personalize your push notifications